push-chain/push-chain-remix-workshop/PushChain/1-deploy-contracts/README.md

 ## Deploying to Push Chain

 Push Chain behaves like any other EVM for deployment.
-Typical flows (e.g. Remix, Hardhat, Foundry) work out of the box.
+Typical flows work out of the box.
 Just configure Push Chain RPC and chain info, and deploy.

 1. Configure your tool with Push Chain RPC
    - Add Push Chain network to your deployment config (RPC URL, chain ID, currency symbol, etc.).